-Our Revolver, which had a balance of \$13 and \$14 million as of December 31, 2021 and June 30, 2022, respectively, matures in October 2023.
-The Company was not in compliance with one of its covenants on the Revolver at May 31, 2022 and June 30, 2022.
+Our Revolver, which had a balance of \$13 and \$0 million as of December 31, 2021 and September 30, 2022, respectively, matures in October 2023.
+The Company was not in compliance with the covenants on the Revolver at September 30, 2022.
 The Company repaid the Revolver in full in July 2022 and has not subsequently drawn on the Revolver.
-The Company is working with its lender to modify this covenant.
+The Company is working with its lender to modify the covenants.